Sookie-S/QTL_analysis_pipeline/README.md

 ------------------------------------------------------------------------

 2- Make sure that the folders containing the .out files are named appropriately: "SUFFIX_CHR.out".
+See the folder Files present here to see an example.

 ------------------------------------------------------------------------